Jiutian Xuannü: Longevity

 The goddess Jiutian Xuannü appears in several works of physiological microcosmology in which the human body is seen as a microcosm of the universe and where the gods are present within.
 These texts locate Jiutian Xuannü along the central median of the body and associate her with the circulation of breath, which nourishes the vital spirit and provides longevity.

 Jiutian Xuannü appears at least three times in the Huangting Jing (黃庭經), where the adept is instructed to send down his breath to enter the goddess' mouth.

 The Taishang Laojun Zhongjing (太上老君中經), probably dating to the 5th century, mentions that she is "located between the kidneys, dressed only in the white of Venus and the brilliant stars.
 Her pearl of Great Brilliance shines to illuminate the inside of the adept's whole body, so that he can extend his years and not die."

 In the Laozi Zhongjing (老子中經), Jiutian Xuannü is described as one of the three deities who are sitting on divine tortoises.
-The author comments: "The Mysterious Woman is the mother of the Way of the void and nothingness."
-The text gives instructions to adepts: "Close your eyes and meditate on a white breath between your shoulders.
+The text states: "The Mysterious Woman is the mother of the Way of the void and nothingness."
+It gives instructions to adepts: "Close your eyes and meditate on a white breath between your shoulders.
 In its centre is a white tortoise.
 On top of the tortoise is the Mysterious Woman."
 There are two governors beside her, which adepts are instructed to summon by saying: "Governor of Destiny and Governor of the Registers, pare so-and-so's name from the death list and inscribe it on the Life List of the Jade Calendar."
 This ritual therefore points to a procedure in which a long life is promised.

 Since the 3rd century AD, Jiutian Xuannü has been associated with alchemy.
 In Ge Hong's Baopuzi, it is noted that the goddess Jiutian Xuannü helps prepare elixirs with other deities, that adepts erected altars to the goddess when they create elixirs of metal, and that she had discussed calisthenics and diet with Huangdi.
 During the Song dynasty, the goddess was closely associated with neidan (inner alchemy).